blackheaven/blackheaven.github.io/content/2023-11-22_tdd-optimizing-for-inputs-outputs.md

 underpopulation = Neighbourhood $ const Dead
 ```

-Of course, it takes an effort to talk with the business department to structure
+Of course, it takes an effort to talk with the business experts to structure
 the problem's understanding, but at least each rule is clearly defined in the
-production code, not only in tests.
+production code, and not only in tests.

 Moreover, each rule is independent.